Frequently Asked Questions - Texas Mechanics Lien

 What is a Texas mechanics' lien Claim?

 In Texas, mechanics' liens are created by constitutional right and by statute.
-A Constitutional Lien is available only to contractors in direct contractual privity with the owner for the improvements to the property.
+A Constitutional Lien, which establishes a Texas Construction Lien, is available only to contractors in direct contractual privity with the owner for the improvements to the property.
 Statutory mechanics' liens may be asserted, similar to other states, by general contractors, subcontractors, materialmen, mechanics, or artisans.
 A Texas mechanics lien that is filed with regard to work performed on privately owned property attaches to and encumbers the fee simple ownership of the property.

 Real estate brokers of commercial property also have Texas mechanics lien rights for unpaid commissions in the state of Texas.